Ekleog/kannader/book/src/security.md

 [Rise and Fall of the Operating System](http://www.fixup.fi/misc/usenix-login-2015/login_oct15_02_kantee.pdf)

 The very action of opening TCP port 25 can be delegated to a very small privileged program or OS service manager.
-OS service manager runs with root privilege anyway.
+OS service managers run with root privilege anyway.
 SMTP server can accept the passed descriptor and use it without ever having to escalate privilege.